TeneoProtocolAI/teneo-node-app-release-beta/README.md

-# Teneo Protocol Node — Beta Release
+# Teneo Protocol Beacon — Beta Release

 **Teneo Protocol Beacon** is a cross-platform app that lets you contribute to Teneo Protocol's full stack agentic infrastructure by sharing unused internet bandwidth, while earning **Teneo Points** and **Fragments** in return.